cook0286/SE3Prac5/TestPlan.md

 ---------------------------------
 * Does the Program check if the user input is valid.
 * Tilt Left Function - Do Numbers stay or move to the left when the L is pressed
-  - Does the numbers stay on the left if they are already positioned at the left.
+  - Does the numbers stay on the left if they are already positioned on the left.
   - Does the number move to the left side of the board if the index in the furthest left is empty
   - Does the number move to the left side of the board if the index next to the furthest left is empty and the index on the left has a number.

 * Tilt Right Function-  Do Numbers stay or move to the right when the R is pressed
-  - Does the numbers stay on the right if they are already positioned at the right.
+  - Does the numbers stay on the right if they are already positioned on the right.
   - Does the number move to the right side of the board if the index in the furthest right is empty
   - Does the number move to the right side of the board if the index next to the furthest right is empty and the index on the right has a value stored.